AdaCore/gnatstudio/docs/users_guide/extending.rst

   Name of the category in which the theme should be presented in the preferences dialog.
 Categories are currently only used to organize themes graphically.
-GPS creates a categories automatically if you choose one that hasn't previously been created.
+GPS creates a categories automatically if you choose one that has not previously been created.

 This tag accepts any other customization tags including setting preferences (:file:`<pref>`), defining key bindings (:file:`<key`), and defining menus